slackapi/build-this-bot-workshop/README.md

 The Slack Developer community is an awesome place to get help when you're confused or stuck.
 We have an excellent 'search first' culture and Slack is committed to improving our tutorials and documentation based on your feedback.
-If you've checked the [Slack API documentation](https://api.slack.com/), reached the end of your google patience and found [StackOverflow](http://stackoverflow.com/questions/tagged/slack-api) to be unhelpful, try asking for help in the [Slack Developer Hangout](http://dev4slack.xoxco.com/) Slack team.
+If you've checked the [Slack API documentation](https://api.slack.com/?utm_source=events&utm_campaign=build-bot-workshop&utm_medium=workshop), reached the end of your google patience and found [StackOverflow](http://stackoverflow.com/questions/tagged/slack-api) to be unhelpful, try asking for help in the [Bot Developer Hangout](http://dev4slack.xoxco.com/) Slack team.

 ### Feedback